AnasBinAzim/MAYERD0A_ROBOTICS/README.md

 ### 🌟 **The Meaning Behind MAYERDOA**

-Our team name, **"MAYERDOA,"** translates to **"Mother's Prayers"** in Bengali, a tribute to the unwavering support of our mothers.
-They have been our guiding light, steadfastly cheering us on from the initial selection to the WRO global stage.
-Through every challenge, they are our invisible strength—their love and prayers fueling each achievement, each step forward, each line of code.
-Their blessings are woven into the fabric of this project, making it more than just a technical endeavor; it’s a heartfelt journey.
+Our team name, "MAYERDOA," means "Mother's Prayers" in Bengali, honoring the constant support and encouragement of our mothers.
+From the early stages of selection to reaching the global WRO stage, they have been our strongest supporters, always standing by us.
+Their love and prayers have been our strength, helping us overcome challenges, achieve milestones, and stay motivated through every step of the journey.
+This project is more than just a technical effort—it’s a reflection of their unwavering belief in us.

 ---